Rashaun Woods

-Rashaun Dorrell Woods (born October 17, 1980) is a former American college and professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL) for two seasons during the early 2000s.
-Woods played college football for Oklahoma State University, and received All-American honors.
-He was selected by the San Francisco 49ers in the first round of the 2004 NFL Draft, and played professionally for the NFL's 49ers and the CFL's Toronto Argonauts.
+Rashaun Dorrell Woods (born October 17, 1980) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+Woods played college football for Oklahoma State Cowboys, receiving All-American honors twice, including a consensus selection in 2002.
+He was selected by the San Francisco 49ers in the first round of the 2004 NFL draft, and played professionally for the NFL's 49ers, the CFL's Toronto Argonauts and Hamilton Tiger-Cats, and the Frankfurt Galaxy of NFL Europa.

-Woods currently coaches at Enid High School in Enid, Oklahoma (2019-present).
+Woods currently coaches at Tyler High School in Tyler, Texas (2023–present).

-Early years
+Early life

 Woods was born in Oklahoma City, Oklahoma.
 He attended Millwood High School in Oklahoma City, and played for the Millwood high school football team.

 College career

 While attending Oklahoma State University, Woods played for the Oklahoma State Cowboys football team from 2000 to 2003.
 He finished his college career with 293 receptions, 4,414 yards and 42 touchdowns—all Big 12 records.
 Woods was a two-time all-American, including being recognized as a consensus first-team All-American in 2002.
 He became the eighth player in NCAA Division I-A annals to gain over 1,000 yards receiving in a season three times in a career.
 Woods also holds the NCAA single-game record for most touchdown receptions in a game (7 against Southern Methodist University in 2003) and most touchdown receptions in a half (5 in the first half of the same SMU game).
 All seven touchdowns were thrown by former Kansas City Royals infielder Josh Fields.
 In 2001, his biggest touchdown catch made during his college career was against Oklahoma Sooners down in Norman, where the unranked OSU Cowboys upset the highly ranked Sooners.
 Also, the following year he had 3 touchdowns against the Sooners, in the annual Bedlam game 2002.

 Woods has two brothers who followed him to Oklahoma State.
 D'Juan who graduated in 2007, who played wide receiver and Donovan, a former Oklahoma State linebacker who spent time at safety and quarterback, graduated in 2008.
 D'Juan was picked up by the Jacksonville Jaguars as a free agent after the 2007 NFL draftJaguars.com while Donovan was a practice squad member of the 2008-09 Pittsburgh Steelers Super Bowl Championship team.